 Neon Tempura Paint

 Set out a paper plate for each color of paint.
-Squeeze a generous amount onto each of them.Don’t be afraid to use unconventional colors, because it makes the Pineapple Finger Painting that much more fun!
-We used white card stock, since we were using paint, but you could probably use regular paper and be fine too.
+Squeeze a generous amount onto each of them.Don’t be afraid to use unique colors, because it makes the Pineapple Finger Painting that much more fun!
+We used white cardstock since we were using paint, but you could probably use regular paper and be fine too.

 Dip your thumb into a few colors and press it firmly onto the paper.
 Make sure you press your thumb firmly onto the paper to get fuller coverage.
-In addition, place each print close to the one before it (for best results).
+Also, place each print close to the one before it (for best results).
 Re-coat your thumb in between each impression.
-This will ensure you have bright colors and full coverage.
+Doing so will ensure you have bright colors and full coverage.

 We used a row of three on the very top, then two rows of four, then a row of three for the very bottom.
-This gave the best look for the body of the pineapple.
+It helped give our painting the body of the pineapple.

 Finally, dip your index finger into green paint.
 Swipe up and out to create the leaves.

-There really is no wrong way to do this, so let the kids have fun!
+There is no wrong way to do this, so let the kids have fun!